-You can find all about the new generation specification in the article below.
+Find out all about the new generation of PCIe 6.0 in the article below.

 What is PCIe 6.0?

 Since PCIe 3, each new generation of the standard has seen a doubling in the data rate.
-PCIe 6.0 will boost the data rate to 64 gigatransfers per second (GT/s), twice that of PCIe 5.0.
+PCIe 6.0 boosts the data rate to 64 gigatransfers per second (GT/s), twice that of PCIe 5.0.
 For a x16 link, which is typical of graphics and network cards, the bandwidth of the link reaches 128 gigabytes per second (GB/s).
-As in previous generations, the PCIe 6.0 link is full duplex, so it can deliver that 128 GB/s bandwidth in both directions simultaneously.
+As in previous generations, the PCIe 6.0 link is full duplex, so it can deliver that 128 GB/s bandwidth in both directions simultaneously for a total bandwidth capacity of 256 GB/s.

 The following chart shows the evolution of the PCIe specification over time: